Jacob deGrom: Draft and minor leagues

 The New York Mets selected deGrom in the ninth round as a pitcher, with the 272nd overall selection, of the 2010 Major League Baseball draft.
 He signed with the Mets, receiving a $95,000 signing bonus.
 The Mets assigned deGrom to the Kingsport Mets of the rookie-level Appalachian League where he made six starts before he was diagnosed with a partial tear of the ulnar collateral ligament (UCL) in his pitching elbow.
 He attempted to rehabilitate his arm for four months but underwent Tommy John surgery to repair the UCL in October.
 He did not pitch in 2011 while he recovered from the surgery.
 While rehabilitating, deGrom worked on his changeup with Johan Santana.

-DeGrom pitched for the Savannah Sand Gnats of the Class A South Atlantic League and the St. Lucie Mets of the Class A-Advanced Florida State League in 2012, finishing the year with a 2.43 ERA in 19 games started.
-In 2013, he began the season with St. Lucie, but was promoted to the Binghamton Mets of the Class AA Eastern League after two starts due to injuries to Binghamton's Luis Mateo and Cory Mazzoni.
-He received a promotion to the Las Vegas 51s of the Class AAA Pacific Coast League in June after the Mets promoted Zack Wheeler and Carlos Torres to the major leagues and traded Collin McHugh.
+DeGrom pitched for the Savannah Sand Gnats of the Single–A South Atlantic League and the St. Lucie Mets of the High–A Florida State League in 2012, finishing the year with a 2.43 ERA in 19 games started.
+In 2013, he began the season with St. Lucie, but was promoted to the Binghamton Mets of the Double–A Eastern League after two starts due to injuries to Binghamton's Luis Mateo and Cory Mazzoni.
+He received a promotion to the Las Vegas 51s of the Triple–A Pacific Coast League in June after the Mets promoted Zack Wheeler and Carlos Torres to the major leagues and traded Collin McHugh.
 He had a combined 4.51 ERA for the season, due to a broken finger suffered during the offseason, which altered the way he threw the ball.

 The Mets added deGrom to their 40-man roster on November 20, 2013, to protect him from being eligible in the Rule 5 draft.
 During the offseason, deGrom improved his mechanics, and learned to throw a curveball.
 He began the 2014 season with Las Vegas and had a 4–0 win–loss record and a 2.58 ERA in his first seven games started.